Thermodynamic Basis of Sugar-Dependent Polymer Stabilization: Informing Biologic Formulation Design: Methods

 \subsection{System Setup and Molecular Dynamics Simulations}

 We simulated a united-atom HP model with 26 monomeric units, where each monomer represents a methylene ($\mathrm{CH_2}$) unit in terms of size and mass.
 The Lennard-Jones parameters used for the polymer model are the same as those used previously to represent $\mathrm{CH_2}$.\cite{zajac2025flipping,zajac2025impact, athawale_osmolyte_2005} ($\sigma= 0.373$ $\mathrm{nm}$ and $\epsilon= 0.5856$ $\mathrm{ kJ/mol}$).
 The CP model is similar to the HP model with additional partial charges ($\pm 0.5$ e) assigned to 4 beads (Fig. \ref{fig:molecules}a).
+The charges were arranged in a (++––) sequence to mimic localized charged patches on protein surfaces, which promote intrachain electrostatic attraction and a hairpin-like folded configuration.
 The net charge of the CP model is zero, ensuring that any observed differences arise from local electrostatic effects rather than overall charge imbalance.
 Replica exchange umbrella sampling (REUS) simulations (see Section \ref{sec-reus}) were performed using GROMACS 2021.7 with the PLUMED 2.9.0 patch applied.
 Kirkwood-Buff derived parameters (KBP) developed by Cloutier et al. \cite{cloutier2018kirkwood} were used for the sugars ($\alpha$-glucose, $\beta$-fructose, trehalose, sucrose) considered in this study (Fig. \ref{fig:molecules}b).
-This force field more accurately describes protein-excipient-water interactions than standard force fields.
+The KBP models employ an all-atom representation of carbohydrates and more accurately describe protein-excipient-water interactions than standard force fields.

 We employed the TIP4P/2005 water model\cite{abascal2005general} to describe water.
 TIP4P/2005 has been shown to accurately predict several water properties such as density, viscosity, diffusion coefficients, and the hydrogen-bonding network \cite{vega2007surface,abascal2005general}.
 Since the original KBP were developed for use with the TIP3P water model,\cite{jorgensen1983comparison} we assessed their applicability to the TIP4P/2005 water model.
 We calculated the Kirkwood-Buff integral for the sugar-water systems and compared the results with those reported by Cloutier et al.\cite{cloutier2018kirkwood}.
 The values obtained are within the range of experimental error, confirming the compatibility of KBP with TIP4P/2005 model (see Table S1 for details).
 We performed MD simulations of HP and CP models in sugar solutions of concentrations ranging from 0 to 2.0 M (see Table S2 for further details).
 Monosaccharide concentrations were studied up to 2.0 M and disaccharide concentrations were limited to 1.0 M to ensure an equivalent monomeric unit concentration.